The women executed in

 The body

-of Chinese born nine year old Agnes Ng Siew Heok was
+of Chinese born nine year old Agnes Ng Siew Heok was discovered on the 25th of

-discovered on the 25th of January 1981 stuffed into a suitcase beside a lift in
+January 1981 stuffed into a suitcase beside a lift in apartment block 11 at Toa

-apartment block 11 at Toa Payoh Lorong 7.
+Payoh Lorong 7.

-Hoe had
+Hoe had met

-come to Lim’s apartment.
-Once there she
+to Lim’s apartment.
+Once there she was

-was drugged, sexually abused by Lim and then smothered with a pillow.
+drugged, sexually abused by Lim and then smothered with a pillow.
 Her blood had been drunk by the three of them

 and smeared over a picture of Kali.